 Musical experience is often mixed with not only sensations of affect and pleasure, but also of sound-producing and sound-accompanying body motion.
 This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in the production and perception of music-related sound and other music-related multimodal phenomena.

 Engagement and Absorption

 This project investigates the brain processes and musical triggers underlying the intense, pleasurable ‘chills’ responses sometimes evoked by music.
-The aim of the project is to investigate the extent to which ‘chilling’ music engages the brain's noradrenergic system, as indexed by pupillary measures.
+The project aims to investigate the extent to which ‘chilling’ music engages the brain's noradrenergic system, as indexed by pupillary measures.

 Interaction & Robotics Cluster

 - Two platforms for mechatronic devices have been developed: the self-playing guitars and Dr. Squiggles.
-They allow for exploring the dynamics of decentralized interaction in a mixed group of machines and humans.
-This allows for studying algorithms for intelligent synchronization and task division, processes of entrainment, and human-machine interaction.
+They allow for exploring the dynamics of decentralised interaction in a mixed group of machines and humans.
+This allows for studying algorithms for intelligent synchronisation and task division, processes of entrainment, and human-machine interaction.
 The machines have so far featured in several interactive installations and public communication events.

 Musical Human-Computer Interaction